-Cloud Backup has now added support for GCP, which means you can now search for a specific file from all backups stored on Amazon S3 cloud storage and then perform a restore.
+Cloud Backup has now added support for GCP, which means you can now search for a specific file from all backups stored on Google Cloud Storage and then perform a restore.
 It provides users with a quick and focused search for files across all the backups in the cloud and gives options to narrow searches using multiple search criteria.
 The implementation has been done based on SnapDiff v3 with the full file system representation.
 The Search and Restore” solution has been developed using native cloud technology, which is fast, lean, and cost-optimized.

 Features of Cloud Backup “Search and Restore” for GCP